alexa/alexa-auto-sdk/platforms/android/modules/core/README.md

   }
 }
 ```
-The vehicle information should be provided with a unique vehicle identifier that is not the vehicle identification number (VIN).
-This information is required to pass the certification process.
-Read detailed information about the [vehicle configuration class](src/main/java/com/amazon/aace/vehicle/config/VehicleConfiguration.java) in the API reference documentation.
+>**Important!** To pass the certification process, the vehicle information that you provide in the Engine configuration must include a `"vehicleIdentifier"` that is NOT the vehicle identification number (VIN).
+See the [platform API reference documentation] (https://alexa.github.io/alexa-auto-sdk/docs/android/classcom_1_1amazon_1_1aace_1_1vehicle_1_1config_1_1_vehicle_configuration.html) for more information about the [`VehicleConfiguration`](src/main/java/com/amazon/aace/vehicle/config/VehicleConfiguration.java) class.

-## Registering Platform Interface Handlers<a id="registering-platform-interface-handlers"></a>
+## Extending the Default Platform Implementation <a id="extending-the-default-platform-implementation"></a>

+To extend each Auto SDK interface you will use in your platform implementation:

+1. Create a handler for the interface by overriding the various classes in the library that, when registered with the Engine, allow your application to interact with Amazon services.
-A platform implementation should extend each interface it will use by creating an interface handler for it.
-Each handler will then be registered with the Engine by passing an instance to `registerPlatformInterface()`.
+2. Register the handler with the Engine by passing an instance to `registerPlatformInterface`.

-The functions that are overridden in the interface handlers are typically associated with directives from AVS.
-The functions that are made available by the interfaces, are typically associated with events or context sent to AVS.
-It is not always a one-to-one mapping however, because the Alexa Auto SDK attempts to simplify the platform's interaction with AVS.
+The functions that you override in the interface handlers are typically associated with directives from Alexa Voice Service (AVS).
+The functions that are made available by the interfaces are typically associated with events or context sent to AVS.
+It is not always a one-to-one mapping however, because the Alexa Auto SDK attempts to simplify the interaction with AVS.

-An example of creating and registering platform interface handlers with the Engine is shown below.
+The code sample below provides an example of creating and registering platform interface handlers with the Engine.

 ```
 // LoggerHandler.java